-From our experience we know many RVs are not winterized properly.
-If you happened to miss a section of water line, didn't do your winterizing properly, or even if you had someone else do the job for you, you must anticipate leaks and know how to look for them during the process of de-winterizing.
+From our experience, we've observed that many RVs are not winterized properly.
+Often we see that RV owners miss a section of water line, or didn't complete the entire process properly.
+Other times, someone might've helped do it for the owner.
+With that in mind, it's important to anticipate leaks and know how to look for them during the process of de-winterizing.

-The most important thing during de-winterizing is remembering not to leave your RV anytime during the process just in case there is a leak.
-You want to be able to find it as soon as possible, not after the flood.
+During the de-winterizing process, be sure to stay with your RV at all times just incase there is a leak somewhere.
+You want to be able to find it as soon as possible to avoid a potential flood.
 Close low point drains, water tank drain, and dump valves.

 To check for leaks, look underneath all sink taps, toilet, and shower taps (if accessible).
 Check connections on the water pump and water heater.
 Look inside any cabinets where water lines may be running through, and also under the trailer.
 Watch for flowing water where there should be none, as you follow the steps below.